MotionStream: Real-Time Video Generation with Interactive Motion Controls: Experiments

 \subsection{Quantitative Evaluations}

 \textbf{Motion Transfer.} We evaluate motion-following capability on two datasets: the DAVIS~\citep{Perazzi2016} validation set (30 videos) and 20 curated videos from the Sora webpage~\citep{videoworldsimulators2024}.
 We use both because DAVIS presents challenging sequences with significant occlusions, while the Sora set provides clean examples with consistent visibility, ensuring a comprehensive evaluation.
 We directly compare the synthesized results with the corresponding ground-truth video frames.
 Visual fidelity is measured using PSNR, SSIM, and LPIPS~\citep{zhang2018unreasonable}, while motion accuracy is assessed via End-Point Error (EPE), computed as the L2 distance between visible input tracks and the tracks extracted from the generated videos.
-All models are evaluated in its optimal configuration, and evaluations are performed at $832 \times 480$ resolution after resizing.
+All models are evaluated in their optimal configuration, and evaluations are performed at $832 \times 480$ resolution after resizing.
 Speed measures are based on a single H100 GPU.
 We refer readers to Appendix for detailed protocols.

-\textbf{Camera Control.} To assess our models’ ability to generate videos following camera controls, we evaluate its zero-shot performance on single-image 3D novel view synthesis.
+\textbf{Camera Control.} To assess our model’s ability to generate videos following camera controls, we evaluate its zero-shot performance on single-image 3D novel view synthesis.
 We compare it against several recent diffusion- and feed-forward-based view synthesis baselines~\citep{zhou2025stable, yu2024viewcrafter, xu2025depthsplat} on the LLFF dataset~\citep{mildenhall2019local}.
+To adapt our 2D track-controlled model for this task, we first estimate scene geometry using a monocular depth network~\citep{wang2025moge} and compute a single scale factor to align the predicted depth with the reconstructed scene point cloud from COLMAP~\citep{schonberger2016structure}.
+We then derive 2D motion trajectories by interpolating between the input and target frame using depth and camera parameters.